 062:15:59 Henize: Excellent.
 [Pause.]

 062:16:05 Scott: And our trusty LMP came up with an interesting analogy relative to the last event.
 He wondered if the original Endeavour had ever sprung a leak like that.

-[Jim is referring to the Endeavour, captained 200 years before Apollo 15 by James Cook on a three year voyage of scientific discovery, primarily to record the transit of Venus across the face of the Sun so as to calculate the scale of the Solar System.]062:16:16 Henize: Okay; that's a good question.
+062:16:16 Henize: Hey; that's a good question.
 We'll get our historians out to check that one.
-Hey, what did you do with all that extra water, stick it overboard, or drink it, or what?
+[Pause.]
+Hey, what did you do with all that extra water?
+Stick it overboard, or drink it, or what?

 062:16:31 Scott: Oh, no; we've got a bunch of towels hanging up in the tunnel right now.
-It looks like somebody's laundry.
+Looks like somebody's laundry.
+[Pause.]

 062:16:45 Henize: Sy [Liebergot]'s down here guessing that you hosed some of it overboard.